dutangc/CASdatasets/man-md/eqlist.md

 # Earthquake list

+## Description

  This dataset contains a list of all earthquakes of magnitude greater than 6 between 1900 and 2024.

 ```r
 data(eqlist)